1948 Rice Owls football team

-The 1948 Rice Owls football team represented Rice University during the 1948 college football season.
+The 1948 Rice Owls football team represented Rice Institute during the 1948 college football season.
 The Owls were led by ninth-year head coach Jess Neely and played their home games at Rice Field in Houston, Texas.
 Rice competed as a member of the Southwest Conference, finishing tied for third.

+Rice was ranked at No. 38 in the final Litkenhous Difference by Score System ratings for 1948.